nikhilakki/fastapi-fullstack/README.md

 An opinionated yet highly customizable FastAPI implementation with best practices, Django Admin inspired - user & group module, Docker and more.

-*This project is under active development, and we anticipate the first beta should be out by Q4, 2021.
-The current build is not suitable for production, but feel free to test on personal projects!*
+*The current build is not functional yet.
+However, this project is under active development, and we anticipate the first beta should be out by Q4, 2021.*

 ## Features & Roadmap - ⏳